US Army Project Salvo Upgrades

 The electronic trigger can be switched between full auto, semi-auto and 3 round burst.
 The reactive trigger operates using the Project Salvo's spent gasses and has an adjustable rate of fire.
 The reactive trigger may have a slight learning curve before you learn how to dial it into your liking.

-Shop for Grips
+Shop for Grips and Triggers

 Putting it all Together